makokaz/parallel-distributed-programming/20vgg/README.md

 1245300919526: train loss = 2.518893003   (the last line of this form)
 ```

-indicates the traing started at time 815859250 and ended at time 1245300919526 (times are shown in nano seconds) and it processed 1280 images.
+indicates the training started at time 815859250 and ended at time 1245300919526 (times are shown in nano seconds) and it processed 1280 images.
 The score is then 1280 / (1245.300919526 - 0.815859250) = 1.02853 images/sec.
  * In order to get a good throughput with vectorization and/or parallelization, you almost certainly want to process many images at a time (a fairly large batch size).
 Try to play with it.
  * While the number of images per second is the goal, following constraints are imposed to preclude meaningless optimizations
-  - You can use only a subset of the dataset (otherwise the training may take too much time until you get a noticeabl improvement on the loss), but your data must have at least 64 images for training
+  - You can use only a subset of the dataset (otherwise the training may take too much time until you get a noticeable improvement on the loss), but your data must have at least 64 images for training
   - When you report the result, your network must achieve the average a loss <= 1.0 for at least the images used for training.
 The easiest setting is to use only 64 images for training, like this.
 ```
 ./vgg.g++ --partial_data 64 --validate_ratio 0